kathrynglink/annacnelson.github.io/research.md

 aside: true
 ---

 I am motivated by problems at the intersection of biology and mathematics, and am interested in modeling and simulating physiological processes, such as blood coagulation, intracellular transport, and metabolism.
-In particular, my research interests include dynamical systems, PDEs, and parameter estimation.
+In particular, my research interests include dynamical systems, ordinary and partial differential equations, and parameter estimation.

 # Heading 1